Dr. Michael Collins

 Tom is the Assistant Executive Director of the Gault School of Archaeological Research and the Project Archaeologist working on the oldest cultural materials recovered from the Gault Site.
 He has worked on the Gault Site collections for the past 10 years and has published on these early materials.
 His research focus is the earliest human occupations of the Americas and specifically the stone tool technology, manufacturing processes and broader patterns in global human expansion.

 Marilyn Shoberg does microscopic use-wear analysis, primarily on stone tools from the Gault site.
 She has previously worked on a number of pueblo sites in the American southwest and Mission Espiritu Santo in Texas.
 Her MA from the University of Texas at Austin involved Mogollon settlement systems in southern New Mexico.

 Dr. Robert Lassen

-Dr. Lassen is a lithic analyst and experienced flintknapper.
+Dr. Lassen is an archaeologist with AmaTerra in Austin.
+He is a lithic analyst and experienced flintknapper.
 He has a BA in Sociology from Southwestern, an MA in Anthropology from TAMU and got his PhD from the University of Tennessee.
 Robert has been examining Folsom and Midland as well as the Late Paleoindian technologies in Texas.